LATEST CORONAVIRUS (COVID-19) UPDATES:

 Low Income Housing Tax Credits: Developers, non-profits and the Wisconsin Housing and Economic Development Authority (WHEDA) work together to develop affordable housing.
 Local applications go through the City.

 Section 3: All grantees receiving Federal Community Development funding must follow the City of Racine Section 3 Policy.
-Both CDBG-CV and

 Make A Payment